anavsalkar/race_drone/README.md

 $ source devel/setup.bash
 $ roslaunch rpg_quadrotor_integration_test my_racing.launch
 ```
 Differential flatness-based controller is used by default.
 To use model predictive control add arguement `use_mpc:=true` at the end of the launch command.
 All the gate positions and trajectory generation options can be specified in the `rpg_quadrotor_control/test/rpq_quadrotor_integration_test/src/my_racing.cpp`.
+More details can be obainted from the report `report.pdf`.

 Contact me at anavsalkar@gmail.com for additional questions.